102nd Rescue Squadron: Rescue mission

 The 102nd converted to an Aerospace Rescue and Recovery Squadron in 1975, flying Sikorsky HH-3E rescue helicopters and Lockheed HC-130 Hercules tankers for in-flight refueling.
 The squadron's base on Long Island enables it to act as the only Air Force rescue organization in the northeastern United States.
 It upgraded its inventory to provide a capability for long-range over-water missions using the air refueling capabilities of the HC-130s and Sikorsky HH-60G Pave Hawk rescue helicopters.

-After the midair explosion of the Space Shuttle "Challenger" in 1986, the 106th Rescue Wing and its squadrons were designated to provide support for every shuttle launch thereafter.
+After the midair explosion of the Space Shuttle Challenger in 1986, the 106th Rescue Wing and its squadrons were designated to provide support for every shuttle launch thereafter.

 In October 1991, an HH-60 and a tanker flew to an endangered sailboat about 250 miles south of its base.
 The Pave Hawk and HC-130 dropped survival gear to the vessel, which was riding out the storm, and began their return to base.
 Both aircraft encountered severe weather conditions and the helicopter was unable to take on fuel.
 The HH-60 was forced to ditch in the Atlantic Ocean about 60 miles south of the base in what would later become known as "the Perfect Storm", and all but one member of the crew were saved by the crew of the United States Coast Guard cutter USCGC Tamaroa.
-TSgt Alden Smith, a pararescueman (PJ), lost his life fulfilling the squadron's motto That Others May Live.
+TSgt Alden Smith, a pararescueman, lost his life fulfilling the squadron's motto That Others May Live.
 The mission was recounted in both a best selling book and major motion picture.

 From 1991 to 2002, the 102nd deployed personnel and aircraft to support Operation Northern Watch in Turkey and Operation Southern Watch in Kuwait and Saudi Arabia.
 While supporting Operation Iraqi Freedom, the squadron made its first two combat rescues on 2 November 2003 by using a hydraulic rescue tool to extricate two injured soldiers trapped in the burning wreckage of an Army CH-47 Chinook helicopter shot down near Fallujah.